qriwty/metro/README.md

 > TIME -- datetime.timedelta()

 TRANSFER (optional):
-Tranfser connections are written in "CONNECTIONS" style.
+Transfer connections are written in "CONNECTIONS" style.
-Еhis array contains all connections to other subway lines to get to another station.
+This array contains all connections to other subway lines to get to another station.

 ### _Language pack (optional)_

-In this app you are able to add new languages for stations name and serivces
+In this app you are able to add new languages for stations name and services

 ```python
 language_pack = {